 I had an opportunity to see the traveling exhibition, Ink & Blood in Lexington, KY.
 I highly recommend it.
 It will be there for a couple of months before moving on to South Carolina.
-The exhibit traces the path of our modern English Bible from the very beginning through present day.
-It also records the amazing amount suffering and death that thousands throughout history have endured to make it possible.
+The exhibit traces the path of our modern English Bible from the very beginning through the present day.
+It also records the amazing amount of suffering and death that thousands throughout history have endured to make it possible.

-One of things that struck me as profound is our willingness to die for what we believe in.
+One of the things that struck me as profound is our willingness to die for what we believe in.
 Human history is replete with stories of people who went to their death for not agreeing with the prevailing opinions of their times.
-In many cases, all a person would have to do is just sign a paper saying that they believed in what ever the official doctrine of the time was and all would be forgiven.
+In many cases, all a person would have to do is just sign a paper saying that they believed in whatever the official doctrine of the time was and all would be forgiven.
 But, time and time again, people refused and chose death rather than betray their deep beliefs.
 Why?